-Employment of computer support specialists (and related job titles) is expected to increase 12% from 2014 to 2024, much faster than the average for all occupations.1 The recent 100 Best Jobs report from U.S. News & World Report (based on salary, employment rate, growth, stress level and work-life balance) ranks this profession at number 60.
+Employment of computer support specialists (and related job titles) is expected to increase 12 percent from 2014 to 2024, much faster than the average for all occupations.1 The recent 100 Best Jobs report from U.S. News & World Report (based on salary, employment rate, growth, stress level and work-life balance) ranks this profession at number 77.

 According to the latest national data from the U.S. Bureau of Labor and Statistics, the median pay is $52,160 per year (or $25.08 per hour).
 Salary will vary based on experience, location of employment and the specific job title and duties being performed.
 1

-Computer network certification can help validate your skills and enhance your credentials for IT jobs.
+A computer network certificate can help validate your skills and enhance your credentials for IT jobs.
 Our Computer Support Technician diploma/certificate program is designed to prepare students with the knowledge and skills for the following computer technician certification exams: *